skrattaren/apf.rst/apf.rst

 + [dedication] "To the guerilla bookshop manager known to friends as 'ppint' [...]"

-  The bookshop in question is "`Interstellar Master Traders`_" in Lancaster. ppint is a longtime contributor to alt.fan.pratchett, well-known for, amongst many other things, maintaining a number of that group's "Frequently Asked Questions" documents.
+  The bookshop in question is **Interstellar Master Traders** in Lancaster. ppint is a longtime contributor to alt.fan.pratchett, well-known for, amongst many other things, maintaining a number of that group's "Frequently Asked Questions" documents.